Mortgages For Over 60 Year Olds’

 Do remortgages for over 60s exist?

-Yes, a remortgage for over 60s is a great way to pay off your existing interest-only mortgage, and the good news is you could get an interest rate as good as a younger person mortgage.
-There was a big demand for mortgages for over-60s in 2021, and the demand is likely to increase in 2025.
+Yes, a remortgage for over-60s is a great way to pay off your existing interest-only mortgage, and the good news is you could get an interest rate as good as that on a younger person’s mortgage.
+There was strong demand for mortgages among over-60s in 2021, and demand is likely to increase in 2026.

 Can I get a mortgage at 60?

-Yes, you can get a mortgage at 60, and many people are searching for information on this because of the number of people who have legacy interest-only mortgages from the 2000s.
+Yes, you can get a mortgage at 60, and many people are searching for information about this because of the number of people with legacy interest-only mortgages from the 2000s.

-Yes, a buy to let mortgage for over 60s can be a very good rate, similar to other mortgage products for younger people.
-A mortgage at 60 is common in 2021 and will likely become more popular in 2025.
+Yes, a buy-to-let mortgage for the over-60s can be a very good rate, similar to other mortgage products for younger people.
+A 60-year mortgage is common in 2021 and will likely become more popular in 2026.

-It’s easy to qualify for a lifetime mortgage for those over 60, and they are ideal for individuals who need to pay off an existing mortgage.
+It’s easy to qualify for a lifetime mortgage if you’re over 60, and it’s ideal for individuals who need to pay off an existing mortgage.
 There are no monthly payments, as the interest simply rolls up and is added to the loan.
-But the good thing is that the interest is so low that only a small amount of property price appreciation is needed to cover the interest.
+But the good thing is that interest rates are so low that only a small amount of property price appreciation is needed to cover interest costs.
 Lifetime mortgages for individuals over 60 can enable them to remain in their homes.

 Is a mortgage for over 60 individuals as competitive as those for younger people?

-Yes, mortgages for 60 year olds can have rates very similar to ones offered by the big banks and building societies for younger working people.
+Yes, mortgages for 60-year-olds can have rates very similar to those offered by the big banks and building societies for younger working people.

 How many lenders offer mortgages for the over 60s?

 There are currently 9 lenders that offer mortgages for people over 60.
-It’s rumoured that 3 more lenders are looking to provide mortgages for people with different circumstances.
+It’s rumoured that 3 more lenders are looking to offer mortgages to people in different circumstances.

-Low rate mortgages for over 60’s can be as high as 70% loan to value depending on the borrower’s circumstances.
-This is correct as of the end of 2021 and could increase for 2025.
+Low-rate mortgages for over 60s can be as high as 70% loan-to-value, depending on the borrower’s circumstances.
+This is correct as of the end of 2021 and could increase for 2026.

-What personal circumstances do high street lenders require like retirement income?
+What personal circumstances do high street lenders require, such as retirement income?

-A mortgage market review will let you compare mortgages and look at any early repayment charge fees, any upper age limit, impacts of long term care and if you previously owned your home outright.
+A mortgage market review will let you compare mortgages and look at any early repayment charges, any upper age limit, the impact of long-term care, and whether you previously owned your home outright.

-Different lenders for an older borrower offer a fixed interest rate and tracker mortgages, where the lump sum is completely free of tax, as the mortgage guides show, as long as it is your own home.
+Different lenders for older borrowers offer fixed-rate and tracker mortgages, where the lump sum is completely free of tax, as the mortgage guides show, as long as it is your own home.

 Should I release equity with a mortgage adviser?